BECOME A DOCENT AT THE SANTA BARBARA MUSEUM OF NATURAL HISTORY OR THE SEA CENTER

-- Share your enthusiasm for nature with visiting school children
+- Share your enthusiasm for nature or astronomy with visiting school children

 - Learn about local natural history from Museum and community experts